yiisoft/docs/guide/en/structure/domain.md

 ### Entity

 Entity is an uniquely identifiable object such as user, product, payment etc. When comparing them, you're checking ID, not the attribute values.
-If there are two objects with different attributes but the same ID, they are considered the being the same thing.
+If there are two objects with different attributes but the same ID, they are considered being the same thing.

 ### Value object

-Value object describes an object by its characteristincs.
+Value object describes an object by its characteristics.
 For example, a price that consists of value and currency.
 When comparing such objects you're checking actual values.
 If they match, object is considered being the same.

 ### Aggregate